wh200720041/iscloam/README.md

 sudo apt-get install unzip
 ```

-And then copy the file 2011_09_30_0018.bag into ~/catkin_ws/src/iscloam/dataset/ (this may take a few minutes to unzip the file)
+This may take a few minutes to unzip the file, by default the file location should be /home/user/Downloads/2011_09_30_0018.bag
 ```
-cd ~/catkin_ws/src/iscloam/dataset/
+cd ~/Downloads
 unzip ~/Downloads/2011_09_30_0018.zip
 ```